This amazing Rich Vanilla Cake with Chocolate Fudge Frosting recipe is the perfect cake for any occasion. Every bite will bring you joy!

 Nevermind how beautiful it turned out for a second and let me tell you that when my son tried it, he actually did a little dance because he said a cake that good deserves a dance!
-The cake itself is rich, moist & fluffy and the icing is velvety smooth with the perfect amount of sweetness.
-Once you try it, you’ll be making it again and again.
+The cake itself is rich, moist & fluffy and the frosting is velvety smooth, with the perfect amount of sweetness.

 For those of you who want to know how I did the decorating – To pipe the roses on top, I used a large Wilton 2D Tip (pictured below).
 If you’re in the US, you can one like mine here from Amazon You’ll find it under Decorating Products & Ingredients.
 If you’re in the UK, click here).
 (As an Amazon Associate, a small commission is made from qualifying purchases).